Secure document exchange

 See how Matter talks to law firms about client experience, document exchange, and matter visibility.

-Open pageClient portal
+Open resourceClient portal

 Review the branded portal clients use to upload documents, receive updates, and stay aligned with the firm.

-Open pageStaff workflow
+Open resourceStaff workflow

 See how uploads, notes, and next steps stay tied to the matter for the legal team.

-Open pagePortal basics
+Open resourcePortal basics

-This page explains the broader portal workflow around requests, updates, and client status.
+See the broader portal workflow around requests, updates, and client status.

-Open pageSecurity
+Open resourceSecurity

 See the security page for firms handling privileged correspondence, identity records, and sensitive legal documents.

-Open pageFAQ
+Open resourceFAQ

 It is software that gives law-firm clients one secure place to upload documents, receive updates, complete onboarding steps, and stay oriented on the matter.
-Buyers usually want less friction for clients and less admin for staff.
+Teams usually want less friction for clients and less admin for staff.

 A file-share link handles a transfer.
 Legal client portal software supports the ongoing matter relationship.
 It keeps requests, uploads, updates, and the next client action tied to the matter instead of treating each exchange as a separate event.